Missy (2 to 20) and Lavish (Plus) (14W to 36W)

 Sizing Tables, Charts, Guidelines, & Croquis

 Sizing Tables, Charts, Guidelines, are all the same to me!
 So whatever you wish to call them, here are pdfs of Jill Wolcott Knits® Newest Sizing Tables in inches and centimeters.
+If you reside outside North America, you can now get these here.

 Sizing is given for two sizing schemes